 Don’t assume you don’t like parsnips.
-That is, unless you’ve already had them like this — pan-fried, browned and caramelized in butter.
+That is, unless you’ve already had them like this — pan-fried, browned and caramelized in butter (or other fat).
 Super good and super easy.

 We dug up our parsnips last week.
 They waited out the winter, stored in the ground where we planted them (because it doesn’t really freeze much here).
 We brought home about 18 good-sized parsnips.
 Beth, with whom we shared a garden last summer, gave me this recipe and a taste-test of her prized leftovers.
 They were fantastic, so I couldn’t wait to try it myself.
 And the whole family loved these!

 - Cut into ½ inch thick rounds or ½ inch thick lengthwise pieces.

 - In a cast-iron skillet over medium-low heat, melt a few tablespoons of butter.

 - Add parsnip rounds in a single layer.